2019 Garden Classes

 Place mulch around berries for winter protection.

-Still time to plant spring-flowering bulbs, such as tulips, daffodils, hyacinths, crocuses.
-But don’t delay.
+Plant spring-flowering bulbs, such as tulips, daffodils, hyacinths and crocuses.

 Plant garlic for harvest next summer.